 High heels are among the most popular types of footwear worn by women.
 Unfortunately, these shoes can cause a lot of harm for those who wear them.
 Heels not only cause pain in the feet, but they can also disrupt the body’s walking mechanism.
 Some areas of the body where you may experience damage from wearing heels (other than the feet) are the lower back, calves, and spine.
 When you wear high heels, you are forcing your lower back to arch more in order to compensate for the lack of balance.
 This pressure that is being placed on your back can cause pain.
 If you still choose to wear heels despite the harmful effects they may cause, you should try to look for pairs that have a thick or block heel.
 Thicker heels will help your body maintain its balance more so than a thinner heel would.

 High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet or ankles, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Effects of High Heels on the Feet